Beach Tent at Congress Hall; Photo by Charles Riter

 Point Pleasant Beach

-With its super-clean beaches and kid-approved attractions like Jenkinson’s Aquarium and Castaway Cove Mini-Golf, Point Pleasant Beach is an easy choice for a quick family trip.
+With its super-clean beaches and kid-approved attractions like Jenkinson’s Aquarium and Castaway Cove Mini-Golf, Point Pleasant Beach is an easy choice for a last-minute family getaway.
 Stay within walking distance of the boardwalk at The Driftwood Motel, a family-friendly motel with its own private beach staffed with a lifeguard.
 Other nearby hotels include the Point Pleasant Manor and White Sands Oceanfront Resort & Spa.

 The Wildwoods